TehShrike/joi-sql/readme.md

 `host`, `user`, `password`, and `camel` are all optional.  `schema` and `table` are not.

-If `camel` is set, then column names are converted to cammel case identifiers.
+If `camel` is set, then column names are converted to camel case identifiers.

 Spits out something like: